Mob rule: Origin

-In history
+History

 During the late 17th and the early 18th centuries, English life was very disorderly.
 Although the Duke of Monmouth's rising of 1685 was the last rebellion, there was scarcely a year in which London or the provincial towns did not see aggrieved people breaking out into riots.
 In Queen Anne's reign (1702–14) the word "mob", first heard of not long before, came into general use.
 With no police force, there was little public order.
 Several decades later, the anti-Catholic Gordon Riots swept through London and claimed hundreds of lives; at the time, a proclamation painted on the wall of Newgate prison announced that the inmates had been freed by the authority of "His Majesty, King Mob".

 The Salem Witch Trials in colonial Massachusetts during the 1690s, in which the unified belief of the townspeople overpowered the logic of the law, also has been cited by one essayist as an example of mob rule.

 In 1837, Abraham Lincoln wrote about lynching and "the increasing disregard for law which pervades the country – the growing disposition to substitute the wild and furious passions in lieu of the sober judgment of courts, and the worse than savage mobs for the executive ministers of justice."

 Mob violence played a prominent role in the early history of the Latter Day Saint movement.
-Examples include the expulsions from Missouri, the Haun's Mill massacre, the death of Joseph Smith, the expulsion from Nauvoo, the murder of Joseph Standing, and the Cane Creek Massacre.
+Examples include the expulsions from Missouri, the Haun's Mill massacre, the death of Joseph Smith, the expulsion from Nauvoo, the Mountain Meadows Massacre, the murder of Joseph Standing, and the Cane Creek Massacre.
 In an 1857 speech, Brigham Young gave an address demanding military action against "mobocrats."